UtrechtUniversity/DrRods/README.md

 - Softlinked replicas - replicas that reference the same data file
 - Odd physical paths - data files having a path not equivalent to the logical path
 - Odd replica attributes - data object where attributes of good replicas are not the same
+- Shared resource replicas - data objects that have more than one replica on the same resource
 - Orphaned data files - data files in iRODS vaults that are not registered in the ICAT
 - Orphaned replicas - replicas that reference a data file that is inaccessible/does not exist